Breaking down the true costs, benefits, and backup potential of solar batteries.

 Here’s why: New Zealand regulations require grid-tied solar systems to shut off during outages.
 This prevents power from flowing into the grid and potentially harming workers repairing the lines.

 But solar batteries?
-They’re a game changer.
-They allow your system to keep running when the grid is down, thanks to built-in technology we’ll dive into shortly.
+They allow your system to keep running when the grid is down.

 So, ask yourself: Do I need power resilience for my home, business, or family?